 - You knew the prohibited drug was in your possession, or you knew of its likely existence, or you believed that it was a narcotic drug of some kind even if you were unaware of the actual type.

-If any of the above elements cannot be proven beyond reasonable doubt, then you will be found not guilty of possess prohibited drug.
+If any of the above elements cannot be proven beyond a reasonable doubt, then you will be found not guilty of possess prohibited drug.

 Our experienced criminal lawyers will advise you of your prospects of successfully defending any charge brought against you and fight to have you found not guilty of the offence.